wochap/hints/README.md

 The easiest ways to contribute are to:

 - [Become a sponsor](https://github.com/sponsors/AlfredoSequeida).
-Hints is a passion project that I really wanted for myself and I am working on it on my spare time.
+Hints is a passion project that I really wanted for myself and I am working on it in my spare time.
 I chose to make it free and open source so that others can benefit.
 If you find it valuable, donating is a nice way to say thanks.
 You can donate any amount you want.
 - Report bugs.
 If you notice something is not working as expected or have an idea on how to make hints better, [open up an issue](https://github.com/AlfredoSequeida/hints/issues/new).
 This helps everyone out.
 - If you can code, feel free to commit some code!
 You can see if any issues need solutions or you can create a new feature.
 If you do want to create a new feature, it's a good idea to create an issue first so we can align on why this feature is needed and if it has a possibility of being merged.